nimeshbaidhya/site/content/Hongshi/Golem.md

-Modelled in zbrush.
+Modelled in Zbrush.
 ![[znnfaudr_golem.jpg]]

-Textured in Houdini
+The character was shaded using the mask maps generated in Houdini.
 ![[znnfaudr_golem_anim.gif]]